Arve2/Vibra-trickler-3/README.md

 The key features of this design is:
 - Fast, automatic weighing of powder. _40gr takes ~15...20s._
-- Cheap and easy to build, event for non-nerds. _12 electrical components, a 3D print and some common garage hardware._
+- Cheap and easy to build, event for non-nerds. _Only twelve electrical components and some common garage hardware._
 - Safety. _I.e. not mixing gunpowder with high current motors._
 - Reliability. _I.e. being able to see any deviations on a trusted analog scale._